DirtyHairy/node-libxl/README.md

 fonts) are not allowed and will throw an exception.
 However, multiple simultaneous operations on different books are allowed.

+The following async functions are available:

+* `book.write` / `book.save`, `book.load` are implemented asynchroneously.
+If
+  you need synchroneous behavior you can use `book.loadSync` etc.
+* `book.writeRaw` / `book.saveRaw`, `book.loadRaw` are implemented
+  asynchroneously. `book.saveRaw` and its alias return the book data as second argument to the supplied callback.
+Use `book.loadRawSync` & friends for synchroneous behavior.
+* `book.addPicture` has a async version `book.addPictureAsync`.
+The index of the new picture is passed as the second argument to the callback.
+* `book.getPicture` has a async version `book.getPictureAsync`.
+Picture type and data are passed to the callback as second and third arguments.
+* `sheet.insertRow` and `sheet.insertCol` are very slow and thus are also available as async implementations `sheet.insertRowAsync` and `sheet.insertColAsync`.

 ### Interface differences

+* `book.write`, `book.writeRaw` and their sync versions are also available as `book.save` etc.
+* `book.loadRaw` / `book.loadRawSync` take a node buffer as argument
+* `book.writeRaw` / `book.writeRawSync` return a node buffer
+* `book.getPicture` returns an object with `type` and `data` properties.
+The `data` property is a node buffer containing the image data.
+* `book.addPicture` and `book.addPictureAsync` are overloaded and can be called with either a file path or a node buffer, thus implementing both `Book.AddPicture` and `Book.AddPicture2` from the libxl API.
 * `book.dateUnpack`: Returns an object with `year`, `month`, `date`, `hour`, `minute`, `seconds` and `mseconds` properties.
 * `book.colorUnpack`: Returns an object with `red`, `green` and `blue`